Cauê Benicio

 Cauê Castro Menezes Benício (born 6 May 1978) is a Brazilian former footballer.
-He has played for various clubs in Europe and Asia.
+He played for various clubs in Europe and Asia.
 He played for one of the biggest clubs in Vietnam, Hà Nội T&T, as a number 10.

+He was playing assistant manager of IFK Åmål before being hired as manager of FBK Karlstad in 2019.
+He was sacked in June 2019.